CUBRID/cubrid-manual/en/ha.rst

 | Multiple-Standby Server Structure | 1:1:0                  | Basically, this structure is the same as the basic structure.
 However, several slave nodes are installed on a single physical server. |
 +-----------------------------------+------------------------+---------------------------------------------------------------------------------------------------------------------------------------+

 In the following description, it is assumed that there is no data in the testdb database on each node.
-To build HA feature as replicating database, see :ref:`rebuilding-replication`.
+To build HA feature as replicating database, see :ref:`building-replication` or :ref:`rebuilding-replication`.

 Basic Structure of HA
 ---------------------